MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    |Password|**Pa55w.rd1234**|

 1. Within the Remote Desktop session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.
-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to identify the distinguished name of the organizational unit named **WVDInfra** that will host the computer objects of the Windows Virtual Desktop pool hosts:
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to identify the distinguished name of the organizational unit named **WVDInfra** that will host the computer objects of the Azure Virtual Desktop pool hosts:

    ```powershell
    (Get-ADOrganizationalUnit -Filter "Name -eq 'WVDInfra'").distinguishedName
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the user principal name attribute of the **ADATUM\\Student** account that you will use to join the Windows Virtual Desktop hosts to the AD DS domain (**student@adatum.com**):
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the user principal name attribute of the **ADATUM\\Student** account that you will use to join the Azure Virtual Desktop hosts to the AD DS domain (**student@adatum.com**):

    ```powershell
    (Get-ADUser -Filter "sAMAccountName -eq 'student'").userPrincipalName